 Pride of place.
 It’s one of those phrases that sounds familiar, but you’re not sure why.
 What place are we talking about?
 Are there lions involved?
-While it’s not the catchiest phrase, it captures a concept I believe will define our microinvesting-fueled funding revolution.
+While it’s not the catchiest phrase, it captures a concept we believe will define our crowdinvesting-fueled funding revolution.

 Pride of place is an idea that goes beyond a physical location.
 It’s a sense of belonging and a willful ownership, because while there are countless influences, where you live is ultimately up to one person.
 You.

 But is this “pride of place” good for anything?
 Does it actually have any impact besides giving us the warm fuzzies as we gaze upon our city’s skyline?
-Well, 2020 can use all the warm fuzzies it can get, so don’t sell them short.
+Granted, these days the world could use all the warm fuzzies it can get, so don’t sell them short.
 But yes, pride in where we live can influence the way we think about everything from ownership and community to the way we look at individualism and our future.

 Pride of place often becomes a self-fulfilling prophecy.
 We donate to our parks and trails because we’ve told everyone how awesome they are and we want to keep them that way.
 We pick up the candy wrapper on the sidewalk because we love our neighborhood and want it to look beautiful.